virkud/bios611-project1/README.md

 included in the Dockerfile.
 Further details are included in the sqlcode folder.
 This analysis will be conducted in Rstudio, for which the scripts are included in this git repository.

+If you do not have access to the dataset, but you want to examine the code using a simulated dataset, you can build a report "simreport.tex" using the Makefile.
+Simdata.R creates simulated datasets in the derived_folder.
+You have to build the latex document using make in bash, not inside the Rstudio terminal.

 ### Preliminary figures
 Age and sex among heart failure ICU patients compared with all other ICU patients.
 ![](assets/all_age_sex.png)